aimms/function-reference/system-interaction/file-and-directory-functions/fileselectnew.rst

 With the procedure :aimms:func:`FileSelectNew` the user can select a new (or existing) file using Windows' file selection dialog box.
-Usually it is used to select an output file (i.e. for writing), because other than ``FileSelect``, this procedure allows you to specify new file names.
+Usually it is used to select an output file (i.e. for writing), because other than :aimms:func:`FileSelect`, this procedure allows you to specify new file names.
 If an existing file name is selected, a warning will be displayed.
 The procedure does not create any files on disk or make any changes to existing files.
 It only returns the file name selected by the user.